 Don Henley, Bernie Leadon, Randy Meisner, and Glenn Frey

-The photo of Randy was used on the back of his vinyl album released in 2018 by Sonic Past Music.
-Kurt Griffey (World Classic Rockers) introduces this album in a video on the World Classic Rockers publicity photos page.
+The above photo of Randy was used on the back of his vinyl album released in 2018 by Sonic Past Music.
+Kurt Griffey (World Classic Rockers) introduces this album in a video on the World Classic Rockers publicity photos page on this website.

 Bernie Leadon, Don Henley, Randy Meisner, and Glenn Frey